mamathew98/code2gether/README.md

 npm start
 ```

-7) For Running on Your Local Server head to `/public/javascripts/editor.js` directory and Comment the section below `//FOR SERVER DEPLOYMENT` and Uncomment the section below `// FOR LOCAL DEPLOYMENT`
+7) For Running on Your Local Server head to `/public/javascripts/editor.js` File and Comment the section below `//FOR SERVER DEPLOYMENT` and Uncomment the section below `// FOR LOCAL DEPLOYMENT`

 8) Open a Browser and go to `http://localhost:3000/`